reisenberger/architecture-center/docs/guide/design-principles/self-healing.md

 - Respond to failures gracefully.
 - Log and monitor failures, to give operational insight.

 How you respond to a particular type of failure may depend on your application’s availability requirements.
-For example, if you require very high availability (five 9s), you might automatically fail over to a secondary region during a regional outage.
+For example, if you require very high availability, you might automatically fail over to a secondary region during a regional outage.
 However, that will incur a higher cost than a single-region deployment.

 Also, don’t just consider "big events" like regional outages, which are generally rare.
-You should focus as much, if not more, on handling local, short-lived failures, such as network connectivity failures.
+You should focus as much, if not more, on handling local, short-lived failures, such as network connectivity failures or failed database connections.

 ## Recommendations